eugeneyan/ml-design-docs/README.md

 ### 6.4.
 Security

 How will your system/application authenticate users and incoming requests?
-If its publicly accessible, will it be behind a firewall?
+If it's publicly accessible, will it be behind a firewall?

 ### 6.5.
 Data privacy